Athwale/revolver-pin-combinator/README.md

 #### Output
 The program saves lock combinations into bz2 compressed zip files in the same directory.
 Zip files are created from **600 MB** source text files.
 Each contains 5 000 000 lock combinations.
 At least 1 GB MB must be available on disk.
-The zips are about 12 MB each.
+The zips are up to **12 MB** each.
 A finished lock looks like this:
 ```
 Lock: 66:
 springs:     |CO1|CO1|ST1|ST2|CO1|ST1|